eezstreet/SWATEliteForce/README.md

 ### v5.1 ###

+#### CHANGES
+- Adjusted the weapon accuracies
+- Improved the Speech Command grammar slightly (thanks to kevinfoley for this change)
+- AI will now wait before entering a room after a gas grenade goes off.
+The amount of time depends on what equipment your officers have equipped. (thanks to kevinfoley for this change)
+- Fixed SEF bug: The AI could "miss" and not break a door with the breaching shotgun.
+They will now fire up to two times, and if they miss both times, the door will break on its own.
+- Fixed TSS/SEF bug: Enemies could be "juked" by running in a circle around them and/or spamming crouch, which would foil their AI and prevent them from firing.
+This was more pronounced in SEF since enemies take longer to fire their weapon.

 #### WEAPON CHANGES ####
 All weapons have been adjusted again, to reflect more realistically their weight.
 The general changes for the weapons are:
 -Pistols: Increased recovery speed.